History of Andrew McCutchen in Timeline

 2010: All-Star Snub

-In 2010, despite a strong performance, Andrew McCutchen was not named to the National League All-Star Team.
+In 2010, Andrew McCutchen was not named to the National League All-Star Team, despite being considered "very deserving" by teammate Evan Meek.

 August 30, 2011: 20-20 Season

-On August 30, 2011, Andrew McCutchen hit a ninth-inning homer against the Houston Astros, achieving at least 20 home runs and 20 stolen bases in one season, the first Pirate to accomplish this since Nate McLouth in 2008.
+On August 30, 2011, Andrew McCutchen hit a ninth-inning homer against the Houston Astros to become the eighth Pirates player to record at least 20 home runs and 20 stolen bases in one season.

 2011: All-Star Selection

-In 2011, Andrew McCutchen was selected as an All-Star.
+Andrew McCutchen was selected as an All-Star in 2011.

-On March 5, 2012, Andrew McCutchen signed a six-year contract extension with the Pirates for $51.5 million.
+On March 5, 2012, Andrew McCutchen signed a six-year, $51.5 million contract extension with the Pittsburgh Pirates, including a club option for 2018.

-In 2012, Andrew McCutchen finished third in the NL MVP voting, won the Player's Choice National League Outstanding Player Award, a Silver Slugger Award, a Gold Glove Award, and was named a Wilson Defensive Player of the Year.
+In 2012, Andrew McCutchen finished third in the NL MVP Award voting, won the Player's Choice National League Outstanding Player Award, his first Silver Slugger Award, a Rawlings Gold Glove Award, and was named a NL Wilson Defensive Player of the Year in the outfield.

 2012: Silver Slugger and Gold Glove Awards

-In 2012, Andrew McCutchen won the Silver Slugger Award and a Gold Glove Award.
+In 2012, Andrew McCutchen won a Silver Slugger Award and a Gold Glove Award.

 April 3, 2013: 100th Career Stolen Base